yimuchen/yimuchen.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

 double     "myprod"   "Gauss"    "Dummy"
 int        "myprod"   "Poisson"  "Dummy"
 ```
 The first column is the C++ type needed to read the variable.
 The last three strings are related with how this variable was produced.
-You can think of it as three magic strings that allows you to acces the variable.
+You can think of it as three magic strings that allows you to access the variable.
 This dummy file isn't very interesting.
-Each event contains a `double` variable that is generated according to a Gaussian distribution and an `int` generated according to a Possion distribution.
+Each event contains a `double` variable that is generated according to a Gaussian distribution and an `int` generated according to a Poisson distribution.
 The outputs of a standard `EDM` files is much more interesting:

 ```
 Type                                  Module                      Label             Process